Sebastian Duterte

+The youngest son of the 16th president and Davao City Mayor Rodrigo Duterte and his former wife Elizabeth Zimmerman, Duterte entered politics in 2019, having ran for vice mayor unopposed.
+After his sister Sara, then the mayor of Davao, ran for vice president, he substituted for her in that year's election, winning in a landslide.
+After his father sought a return to the city's mayoralty, he ran as his running mate and won.
+As his father remains detained at The Hague, the Department of the Interior and Local Government (DILG) has designated him as acting mayor.

 Early life and education

 Duterte was born on November 3, 1987, in Davao City.
-He is the youngest son of former President Rodrigo Duterte and Elizabeth Zimmerman, a Filipina flight-attendant of Filipino and German Jewish descent.
+He is the youngest son of 16th President Rodrigo Duterte and Elizabeth Zimmerman, a Filipina flight-attendant of Filipino and German American descent.
 His brother, Paolo, is the incumbent representative of Davao City's first district, and his sister Sara is incumbent vice president.

 Duterte obtained his high school diploma at San Beda College in Manila.
 He took up legal management at the same college for a year before moving back to Davao, where he took up political science at Ateneo de Davao University.

-He was initially offered by his father to run for Davao City councilor in 2013 and representative in 2016 but he declined.
+He was initially offered by his father to run for Davao City councilor in 2013 and representative in 2016, but he declined.

-Political career
+Vice Mayor of Davao City (2019–2022)

 In 2019, Duterte ran unopposed for vice mayor of Davao City with his sister and incumbent mayor, Sara, as his running mate under the Hugpong ng Pagbabago ticket.
 The siblings won the election.
 He has been appointed "acting mayor" of the city twice: from July 19 to September 17, 2019; and from September 28 to October 5, 2020.

+Mayor of Davao City (2022–present)

-On November 9, 2021, Duterte has decided to withdraw his re-election bid.
-He named Melchor Quitain Jr., Davao City's 1st district councilor and son of Chief Presidential Legal Counsel Jesus Melchor Quitain, as his substitute for vice mayor.
+On November 9, 2021, Duterte decided to withdraw his re-election bid.
+He named J. Melchor "Jay" Quitain Jr., Davao City's first district councilor and son of Chief Presidential Legal Counsel Jesus Melchor Quitain, as his substitute for vice mayor.
 He then ran for mayor as a substitute to his sister Sara, who would later run for vice president.
 He later won in a landslide victory and assumed office on June 30, 2022.